remotion-dev/template-next-pages-dir/README.md

 1. you changed the video template
 2. you changed `config.mjs`
 3. you upgraded Remotion to a newer version

+## Set up rendering on AWS Lambda

+This template supports rendering the videos via [Remotion Lambda](https://remotion.dev/lambda).

+1. Copy the `.env.example` file to `.env` and fill in the values.
+   Complete the [Lambda setup guide](https://www.remotion.dev/docs/lambda/setup) to get your AWS credentials.

+1. Edit the `config.mjs` file to your desired Lambda settings.

+1. Run `node deploy.mjs` to deploy your Lambda function and Remotion Bundle.

 ## Docs